UltraMessaging/smx_perf/README.md

 However, Informatica does not know of any way to completely eliminate all interruptions.

-Note that the servers Smash and Hal did not have any of these tweaks or optimizations done to it.
-So the test results documented herein were extremely susceptible to interruptions.
+Without doing these optimizations, the test results are extremely susceptible to interruptions.

 The "smx_perf_pub.c" program contains a test function named "jitter_loop()" which simply calls "clock_gettime()" twice in and subtracts the two times.
 It does this in a tight loop and keeps track of the minimum and maximum time differences.
-The minimum time difference essentially documents the execution time of "clock_gettime()", and is 12 ns on Smash and on Hal.
+The minimum time difference essentially documents the execution time of "clock_gettime()", and is 12 ns on our test hardware.
 But much more interesting are the maximum times.
-It is common to see time differences in the hundreds of microseconds (e.g. 384 for Smash).
+It is common to see time differences in the hundreds of microseconds (e.g. 384 for one of our test runs).
 These outliers are caused by interruptions.

 ## Memory Contention and Cache Invalidation